ProfDrLuigi/Haxial-KDX/README.md

     git clone https://github.com/profdrluigi/haxial-kdx

-If you use the Linux version set all Linux Binaries to executable:
+If you are on Linux set all Linux binaries to executable:

     chmod +x KDX\ Client/*.lexe
     chmod +x KDX\ Server/*.lexe